 - Pediatrics, and Strabismus

-If you are interested in purchasing any additional Private Mock Orals for $165, please contact The Osler Institute at 800-356-7537; space and topic availability may be limited within the two weeks prior to the course.
+If you are interested in purchasing additional Private Mock Orals for $150.00, please contact The Osler Institute at 800-356-7537; space and topic availability may be limited within the two weeks before the course.

 At the conclusion of this course, each participant should be able to: